pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for messages 📨/VERIFY 🔐/VERIFY Message 📨/🔐 Message 📃 script.md

-# 🔐 Schema 📃 script
+# 🔐 Message 📃 script

 > About
 * Part of the [`VERIFY` ⌘ command](<../VERIFY ⌘/🔐 VERIFY ⌘ cmd.md>)